-March 15, 2010 and updated February 13, 2016 — Notes: First,this article was prompted by an excellent suggestion from one of our visitors, Gerry.
-Second, since this article was written the U.S. Congress passed and the President signed a bill that extends the estate tax permanently with a $5 million (indexed to inflation), which means that only a tiny sliver of people will ever pay any estate tax.
+March 15, 2010 and updated March 11, 2019 — Notes: First,this article was prompted by an excellent suggestion from one of our visitors, Gerry.
+Second, since this article was written there have been two increases in the per person estate tax exemption.
+Currently it is $11.4 million (indexed to inflation), which means that only a tiny sliver of people will ever pay any estate tax.

 A complex subject

 State laws change quickly so it is important, particularly if your estate will be large, to look into your state’s laws carefully.
 One of the further complications relates back to the federal exemption problem we discussed above.
 Many states had their estate taxes pegged to the federal law.
 But faced with the prospect of declining revenues, many have since “decoupled” their laws from the federal, allowing them to ignore the federal exemptions that steadily climbed through 2009.
 Other states have changed their laws so they can set their estate and inheritance taxes and exemptions independently.
-According to an article in Forbes about state estate taxes, 15 states and the District of Columbia collect estate taxes in 2016:
+According to an article from the Tax Foundation, 12 states and the District of Columbia collect estate taxes in 2019:

 District of Columbia

-There are currently 6 states that collect inheritance taxes (Maryland and New Jersey levy both estate and inheritance taxes!).
-Indiana eliminated its inheritance tax for people dying after Dec 31, 2012.
+There are currently 6 states that collect inheritance taxes (Maryland levies both estate and inheritance taxes!).

 What does all this mean to you?

 If your estate will be worth more than the exemption allowed in the state you currently live in, and you are very concerned about these taxes, you might consider moving to one of the states not listed above.
 A state without an income or inheritance tax will let more of your hard-earned money reach your heirs.
 However, as one savvy estate attorney advised us, choosing a place to live based on tax policy is a case of the tail wagging the dog.
-Better to choose the place you want to live in first, then if all things are equal, you could tilt to the low-tax state.
+Better to choose the place you want to live in first, then if all things are equal, you have the option to trot over to the low-tax state.
 Of course, before you make any decisions you should consult a competent estate attorney and/or accountant.

 For further reference: